ichiro-its/kumo-playground/README.md

 ### `NodeProvider`
 `nodeName`: name of the ROS2 node.

 you can make your ROS2 publisher, subscriber, client, or service inside of `nodeProvider`.

 ### `PublisherProvider`
+Attributes:
-`messageType`: type of the ROS2 message.
+- `messageType`: type of the ROS2 message.
-`topicName`: name of the ROS2 topic.
+- `topicName`: name of the ROS2 topic.

 ### `SubscriptionProvider`
+Attributes:
-`messageType`: type of the ROS2 message.
+- `messageType`: type of the ROS2 message.
-`topicName`: name of the ROS2 topic.
+- `topicName`: name of the ROS2 topic.
-`callback`: function on receive message.
+- `callback`: function on receive message.

 ### `ClientProvider`
+Attributes:
-`serviceType`: type of the ROS2 service.
+- `serviceType`: type of the ROS2 service.
-`serviceName`: name of the ROS2 service
+- `serviceName`: name of the ROS2 service.

 ### `ServiceProvider`
+Attributes:
-`serviceType`: type of the ROS2 service.
+- `serviceType`: type of the ROS2 service.
-`serviceName`: name of the ROS2 service
+- `serviceName`: name of the ROS2 service.
-`callback`: function on service call.
+- `callback`: function on service call.